isc-projects/stork/doc/dev/hook.rst

 The ``-p`` or ``--path`` flag indicates the path to the hook directory or single hook file.

-Work with multiple hooks
+Working with Hooks
 ------------------------

-All Stork hooks need to build using the same Stork core version, compilation flags, and directory structure.
-It is important to process all hooks in the same way.
+All Stork hooks must be built using the same Stork core version, compilation flags, and directory structure.
 The Stork build system provides some tasks to help with this.

-The ``hook:sync`` Rake task clones all official Stork hooks into the ``hooks`` directory and check out them on proper commits.
+The ``hook:sync`` Rake task clones all official Stork hooks into the ``hooks`` directory and checks out them on proper commits.
 Any third-party hooks should be placed in the ``hooks`` directory manually.

 The ``hook:lint`` Rake task runs the linter on all hooks using the rules of the